matjuu/squares-api-exercise/README.md

 * I as a user can retrieve the squares identified

 ### Non-fuctional
+* Include prerequisites and steps to launch in `README`
 * The solution code must be in a `git` repository
 * The API should be implemented using .NET Core framework (ideally the newest stable version)
 * The API must have some sort of persistance layer